Alice for the iPad

 - OS updates rendering app unusable

-Alice for the iPad is a divisive book app that is a paid app.
-With a 4.9/5 rating from 10 reviews, it receives mixed feedback from users.
+Alice for the iPad is an established book app that is a paid app.
+With a 4.9/5 rating from 10 reviews, it shows polarized user reception.
 Users particularly appreciate visual quality and artistry, though app stability and os compatibility remains a common concern.